 If You want us to consider Your Claim on an Urgent basis and You contact us at least twenty-four (24) hours before Your care ends, You may request that We review Your Concurrent Claim on an Urgent basis.
-We will decide whether Your Claim is Urgent or Non-Urgent unless Your attending health care provider tells us Your Claim is Urgent.
-If We determine that Your Claim is not Urgent, We will treat Your Claim as Non-Urgent.
-Generally, a Claim is Urgent only if using the procedure for Non-Urgent Claims (a) Could seriously jeopardize Your life, health or ability to regain maximum function; or (b) If You have a physical or mental disability that creates an imminent and substantial limitation on Your existing ability to live independently; or (c) Would, in the opinion of a Physician with knowledge of Your medical condition, subject You to severe pain that cannot be adequately managed without extending Your course of covered treatment..
-We may, but are not required to waive the requirements related to an Urgent appeal to permit you to pursue an expedited External Review.
+We will decide whether Your Claim is Urgent or Non-urgent unless Your attending health care provider tells us Your Claim is Urgent.
+If We determine that Your Claim is not Urgent, We will treat Your Claim as Non-urgent.
+Generally, a Claim is Urgent only if using the procedure for Non-urgent Claims (a) Could seriously jeopardize Your life, health or ability to regain maximum function; or (b) If You have a physical or mental disability that creates an imminent and substantial limitation on Your existing ability to live independently; or (b) Would, in the opinion of a Physician with knowledge of Your medical condition, subject You to severe pain that cannot be adequately managed without extending Your course of covered treatment.
+We may, but are not required to waive the requirements related to an urgent claim and appeal thereof to permit you to pursue an Expedited External Review.